Robert John Rose: Bishop of Gaylord

 On October 13, 1981, Pope John Paul II appointed Rose as the second bishop of Gaylord.
 He was consecrated on December 6, 1981, by Archbishop Edmund Szoka, with Bishops Joseph M. Breitenbeck and Joseph McKinney serving as co-consecrators, at St. Mary's Cathedral in Gaylord, Michigan.
 Rose chose as his episcopal motto the Biblical phrase "in the Name of the Lord!".

 Bishop of Grand Rapids

 On June 24, 1989, John Paul II appointed Rose as the ninth bishop of Grand Rapids.
 He was installed in Grand Rapids, Michigan, on August 30, 1989.
 Rose created lay leadership programs, revamped the Hispanic ministry and presented forums and events focused on racism in the diocese.
 He established the Catholic Foundation of West Michigan among other institutions.

-In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three women who were sexually abused as minors by Reverend John Thomas Sullivan, a diocesan priest, during the late 1950s.
+In 2002, the diocese acknowledged that it had paid a $500,000 settlement in 1994 to three women who were sexually abused as minors by Reverend John Thomas Sullivan, a diocesan priest, during the late 1950s.
 The women did not report the crimes to the diocese until 1993.
 Records showed that Bishop Allen Babcock, a previous bishop, had accepted Sullivan into the diocese even though Sullivan had previously fathered a child in the Diocese of Manchester in New Hampshire.
 Rose said that it should have never happened.